Daytrippin’ through the Desert: 10 incredible places in Southern Arizona

 - Location: 8451 W McCain Loop, Tucson, AZ 85735

-- More info on the Sonoran Museum, Bowen Hidden Canyon trail
+- More info on the Arizona-Sonora Museum, Bowen Hidden Canyon trail

 Tucson Mountain Park is a massive 20,000 acre space loaded with over 60 miles of trails to be enjoyed by hikers, horseback riders, and mountain bikers.
 Even if the thought of exercising in the heat sounds brutal, you can opt to enjoy the scenic drive and multitude of attractions.
 The drive is so gorgeous and rustic with more varieties of cacti than you could ever possibly imagine.
 Gates Pass overlook is a mesmerizing place to enjoy the tremendous cacti and mountain scenery.